ls1intum/Artemis/docs/dev/setup/programming-exercises.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are several variables that can be configured when using programming exercises.
-They are present in this separate page to keep the 'normal' setup guide shorter.
+They are presented in this separate page to keep the 'normal' setup guide shorter.

 Path variables